jolle11/Find-Your-HSL/README.md

 -   ~~Reset values on page refresh.~~
 -   ~~Copy button work.~~
 -   ~~Automatically change color when a different value is set in one of the three fields.~~
+-   ~~Color of the and the fonts in the complementary color (related to the background).~~ **I MIGHT CONSIDER ANOTHER OPTION BECAUSE THERE WERE COLORS VERY CLOSE TO EACH OTHER AND THE LETTER VISIBILITY WAS NOT GOOD.**
+-   Automatically change color when using up and down arrows while the text field is selected.

+## Cancelled:

+---

+NONE FOR THE MOMENT.